superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 ### The Flywheel Effect

-Each loop of the flywheel analyzes current usage patterns and remediates more data issues, incrementally improving the quality of the knowledge graph.
+Each loop of the flywheel analyzes current usage patterns and remediates more data issues, incrementally improving the quality of the Knowledge Graph.
 The flywheel process thus enables the KG and language model to co-evolve and improve in accordance with feedback from real-world system operation.
-Flywheel learning provides a scaffolding for continuous, automated improvement of the knowledge graph, tailoring it to fit the language model's needs.
+Flywheel learning provides a scaffolding for continuous, automated improvement of the Knowledge Graph, tailoring it to fit the language model's needs.
 This powers the accuracy, relevance, and adaptability of the language model.

 ## Conclusion: